TechnitiumSoftware/DnsServer/APIDOCS.md

 - `domain`: The domain name of the zone to add record.
 - `zone` (optional): The name of the authoritative zone into which the `domain` exists.
 When unspecified, the closest authoritative zone will be used.
 - `type`: The DNS resource record type.
 Supported record types are [`A`, `AAAA`, `MX`, `TXT`, `NS`, `PTR`, `CNAME`, `SRV`, `CAA`] and proprietory types [`ANAME`, `FWD`, `APP`].
-- `value`: The value for the resource record.
-This parameter is shared among different types of resource records and thus will mean different values as per the type of record.
-Example, for type A and AAAA record, the value will be an IP address while for type MX, the value will be the exchange domain name and for type TXT the value will be the text data.
-The `APP` record uses this value as the app name.
 - `ttl`: The DNS resource record TTL value.
 This is the value in seconds that the DNS resolvers can cache the record for.
 - `overwrite` (optional): This option when set to `true` will overwrite existing resource record set for the selected `type` with the new record.
 Default value of `false` will add the new record into existing resource record set.
+- `ipAddress` (optional): The IP address for adding `A` or `AAAA` record.
+A special value of `request-ip-address` can be used to set the record with the IP address of the API HTTP request to help with dynamic DNS update applications.
+This option is required and used only for `A` and `AAAA` records.
 - `ptr` (optional): Add a reverse PTR record for the IP address in the `A` or `AAAA` record.
 This option is used only for `A` and `AAAA` records.
 - `createPtrZone` (optional): Create a reverse zone for PTR record.
 This option is used for `A` and `AAAA` records.
-- `preference` (optional): This is the preference value for MX record type.
-This option is required for adding `MX` record.
+- `nameServer` (optional): The name server domain name.
+This option is required for adding `NS` record.
 - `glue` (optional): This is the glue address for the name server in the `NS` record.
 This optional parameter is used for adding `NS` record.
+- `cname` (optional): The CNAME domain name.
+This option is required for adding `CNAME` record.
+- `ptrName` (optional): The PTR domain name.
+This option is required for adding `PTR` record.
+- `exchange` (optional): The exchange domain name.
+This option is required for adding `MX` record.
+- `preference` (optional): This is the preference value for `MX` record type.
+This option is required for adding `MX` record.
+- `text` (optional): The text data for `TXT` record.
+This option is required for adding `TXT` record.
 - `priority` (optional): This parameter is required for adding the `SRV` record.
 - `weight` (optional): This parameter is required for adding the `SRV` record.
 - `port` (optional): This parameter is required for adding the `SRV` record.
+- `target` (optional): This parameter is required for adding the `SRV` record.
+- `dname` (optional): The DNAME domain name.
+This option is required for adding `DNAME` record.
 - `keyTag` (optional): This parameter is required for adding `DS` record.
 - `algorithm` (optional): This parameter is required for adding `DS` record.
 - `digestType` (optional): This parameter is required for adding `DS` record.
+- `digest` (optional): This parameter is required for adding `DS` record.
 - `flags` (optional): This parameter is required for adding the `CAA` record.
 - `tag` (optional): This parameter is required for adding the `CAA` record.
+- `value` (optional): This parameter is required for adding the `CAA` record.
+- `aname` (optional): The ANAME domain name.
+This option is required for adding `ANAME` record.
 - `protocol` (optional): This parameter is required for adding the `FWD` record.
-Valid values are [`Udp`, `Tcp`, `Tls`, `Https`].
+Valid values are [`Udp`, `Tcp`, `Tls`, `Https`, `HttpsJson`].
+- `forwarder` (optional): The forwarder address.
+A special value of `this-server` can be used to directly forward requests internally to the DNS server.
+This parameter is required for adding the `FWD` record.
+- `dnssecValidation` (optional): Set this boolean value to indicate if DNSSEC validation must be done.
+This optional parameter is to be used with FWD records.
+Default value is `false`.
+- `proxyType` (optional): The type of proxy that must be used for conditional forwarding.
+This optional parameter is to be used with FWD records.
+Valid values are [`None`, `Http`, `Socks5`].
+Default value `None` is used when this parameter is missing.
+- `proxyAddress` (optional): The proxy server address to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `proxyPort` (optional): The proxy server port to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `proxyUsername` (optional): The proxy server username to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `proxyPassword` (optional): The proxy server password to use when `proxyType` is configured.
+This optional parameter is to be used with FWD records.
+- `appName` (optional): The name of the DNS app.
+This parameter is required for adding the `APP` record.
 - `classPath` (optional): This parameter is required for adding the `APP` record.
 - `recordData` (optional): This parameter is used for adding the `APP` record as per the DNS app requirements.